Finding happiness in oneself is something that is often easier said than done.

 With the stresses of daily life, finding peace can become somewhat of a struggle, which most people are often all too familiar with.

 Even those who outwardly may appear to have the perfect life, and completely happy, are often battling demons.

-Hey, if happiness were so easy to achieve, wouldn’t we all have it?
+Hey, if happiness were so easy to achieve, wouldn’t we all have it, just by reading a few happiness quotes.
 This isn’t the case.

 Although it might be hard, even some of the most inspiring and influential people have suffered from unhappiness and depression.

 Below are just seven influential people who have found happiness:

 It”s often hard to believe now that the beautiful, talented, Oscar-winning actress, U.M Ambassador, humanitarian, and mother of six suffered from unhappiness, however in her teens and her 20’s, this was very much the case.